Christophernph/WatchWinder_Single/README.md

 A single press of the encoder button while on the TPD menu item will allow for setting the number of turns per day using the encoder.
 A single press again will set the selected number of turns per day.

 #### Adjusting Turn Direction ####
-A single press of the encoder button while on the DIR menu item will cycle through the three different direction settings of the winder (BI/CLK/CCLK).
+A single press of the encoder button while on the DIR menu item will cycle through the three different direction settings of the winder (BI/CLK/CCLK), corresponding to bi-directional, clockwise, and counter-clockwise.

 #### Adjusting night mode time interval ####
 A double press of the encoder button while in the menu will allow for setting the time interval in which the winder will run when in night mode using the encoder.
 A single or double press will set the selected interval.